Ahadmoen/Car-Dealership-Management-System/README.md

 Two Scenarios In Add A Car Function Seller Does’nt Exist → Set id Dynamically , Set Password through setCredentials() Seller Exist → Match CNIC and return id and assign it to car object variable id and output in cars.csv file

-In Case of Any Help required you can email me at : ahadmoeeen@gmail.com
+In Case of Any Help required
+[email] ahadmoeeen@gmail.com
+[LinkedIn] www.linkedin.com/in/ahad-moen-9bbb35263